resbaz/nectar-cloud-lessons/README.md

 to "E" (in the style of Software Carpentry).
 These are used to answer questions and to show distress if the students aren't keeping up or need help.

+## Instructors notes

+### In general

+Each person being taught needs to be given

+* a red sticky note
+* a green sticky note.
+* A set of answer cards, lettered 'A', 'B', 'C', 'D' and 'E' respectively.

+### Preparation for lesson III

+You will need a few copies of the [play](https://github.com/resbaz/nectar-cloud-lessons/blob/master/Resources/Play.md) for lesson 3.
+People will have to crowd round and share.
+The goal here is to get people moving and interacting, as they become familiar with some concepts.

+You will need to write the following words onto cards in big print, one word per card:

+* PWD
+* LS
+* MKDIR
+* CD
+* CHMOD
+* OTHER
+* USER
+* GROUP

 ### Todo

 #### Must do